jeanwang2dev/job-tracker/README.md

-My PHP MVC Web Application
+My PHP MVC Web Application.

-A course project from WEB250 at WCC
+This is A course project from WEB250 at WCC.

-Tracks job hours of projects of work
+It tracks job hours of projects of work